wrightdylan/advent-of-code-2024/README.md

 13. Day 15 part 2 was just nasty.
 14. Day 17 was really cool to do.
 15. Days 21-23 will have to be skipped for now :sob:
+16. Day 22 part 2 often has run times of 69 ms.